 This tool gets those hard-to-reach spots your mower can’t muster, like around tree trunks.
 But it can also double as an edger (along your driveway or landscaping beds) if you turn it on its side.

 Of course a good rake will be enough to handle your fall duties, but that doesn’t mean you can’t buy a blower-mulcher combo as an extra toy for tackling your chores.

 Firmer than a leaf rake, a soil rake will even out your garden or push around your mulch.
 You can even use it to groom a pea gravel path or drive.

-Buy a small hand-held or a wheeled spreader to distribute grass seed and fertilizer, and wow your neighbors with your killer lawn.
+Buy a small hand-held or a wheeled spreader to distribute grass seed and fertilizer and boost your curb appeal.

 This is a must-have for snowy climates, but it’s worth buying a fold-up option even if you live in warmer regions in case of travel.
 Plus, a snow shovel makes a great outdoor dustpan for project cleanup.

-Some day you will wake up and need this for moving a shrub, planting a tree or digging a random hole for whatever landscaping reason.
+This is an essential lawn care tool for moving a shrub, planting a tree or digging a hole for various landscaping needs.

-If you invest in a second go-to gardening tool, the double hand hoe should be it.
-It’s a digger on one side and a hoe on the other and works for loosening soil when starting flower beds, hacking up large weeds and more.
+If you’re investing in go-to gardening tools, the double hand hoe should be on your list.
+It’s a digger on one side and a hoe on the other, and works for loosening soil when starting flower beds, hacking up large weeds and more.

 These small shears are your workhorse for caring for and shaping your decorative shrubs and flowers.
 Keep ’em sharp and your yard will shine.